iamrhm/react-richtexteditor/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About article-js
-This uses draft-js to create Blog long forms.
+This uses draft-js to create Long forms.
-More comin soon
+More coming soon

 ## Run
   ### 'npm start'